Jtolen543/odin-recipes/README.md

-This project will enclose the basic coding utilities required to construct a basic recipe list using HTML format.
+This project will enclose the coding utilities required to construct a basic recipe list using HTML format.